Henna: Body art

-The different words for henna in ancient languages imply that it had more than one point of discovery and origin, as well as different pathways of daily and ceremonial use.

 Henna has been used to adorn young women's bodies as part of social and holiday celebrations since the late Bronze Age in the Eastern Mediterranean.
 The earliest text mentioning henna in the context of marriage and fertility celebrations comes from the Ugaritic legend of Baal and Anath, which has references to women marking themselves with henna in preparation to meet their husbands, and Anath adorning herself with henna to celebrate a victory over the enemies of Baal.

-Wall paintings excavated at Akrotiri (dating before the eruption of Thera in 1680 BCE) show women with markings consistent with henna on their nails, palms and soles, in a tableau consistent with the henna bridal description from Ugarit.
-Many statuettes of young women dating between 1500 and 500 BCE along the Mediterranean coastline have raised hands with markings consistent with henna.
+Wall paintings excavated at Akrotiri (dating before the eruption of Thera in 1680 BC) show women with markings consistent with henna on their nails, palms and soles, in a tableau consistent with the henna bridal description from Ugarit.
+Many statuettes of young women dating between 1500 and 500 BC along the Mediterranean coastline have raised hands with markings consistent with henna.
 This early connection between young, fertile women and henna seems to be the origin of the Night of the Henna, which is now celebrated in all the Middle East.

 The Night of the Henna was celebrated by most groups in the areas where henna grew naturally: Jews, Muslims, Sikhs, and Hindus among others, all celebrated marriages and weddings by adorning the bride, and often the groom, with henna.

 Across the henna-growing region, Purim, Eid, Diwali, Karva Chauth, Passover, Mawlid, and most saints' days were celebrated with some henna.
 Favourite horses, donkeys, and salukis had their hooves, paws, and tails hennaed.
 Battle victories, births, circumcision, birthdays, Zār, as well as weddings, usually included some henna as part of the celebration.
 Bridal henna nights remain an important custom in many of these areas, particularly among traditional families.